jackrivet/xgboost-churn-risk-platform/README.md

 The workflow:

-- retrieves the latest inference snapshot from Athena
+- retrieves the latest inference snapshot
-- loads the most recent model bundle
+- loads the current model artifacts
-- reconstructs the feature matrix
+- reconstructs the training feature space
-- generates calibrated churn probabilities
+- performs batch scoring
-- writes ranked predictions to S3
+- writes ranked predictions back to S3

 ---

 # Training Pipeline

-Training data is exported from Athena as Parquet snapshots and mounted into the processing container at:
+Training snapshots are mounted into the processing container at:

 ```text
 /opt/ml/processing/input/raw